wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-linux-tutorial-portal-rm.md

 	ops@ubuntuvm:~$

 > [AZURE.NOTE] You can also configure a fully qualified domain name (FQDN) for your virtual machine in the portal.
-Read more about <!-- deleted by customization [creating FQDNs in the portal](/documentation/articles/virtual-machines-create-fqdn-on-portal) --><!-- keep by customization: begin --> FQDN [here](/documentation/articles/virtual-machines-create-fqdn-on-portal) <!-- keep by customization: end -->.
+Read more about [creating FQDNs in the portal](/documentation/articles/virtual-machines-create-fqdn-on-portal).

 ## Next Steps